 - Change the DNS settings from DNS Configuration.

-Use this option if the IP settings of the appliance are obtained automatically from a DHCP server.
+Use this option if the IP settings are obtained automatically from a DHCP server.

 - Set custom DNS suffixes from Custom DNS Suffixes.